nyxical420/DeBomberBOT/README.md

 - Human Mode
   - Makes the bot types like a human.

-- Word Typo (from Origin, modified)
+- Word Typo
   - Makes the bot creates typo, and deletes it after.

-- Auto Join (from Origin, modified)
+- Auto Join
   - Lets the bot account join the game automatically
     - Press ``INSERT`` to start the bot.
 I added this to avoid any mistake while the bot is in the game.